oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 The
 service templates introduced in Section 2 are defined in TOSCA files and expressed using statements in the TOSCA language.
-Service representation graphs are directed graphs of nodes and relationships resolved from service templates that consist of *node templates* and *requirements*.
-Node templates specify a particular node type and then add additional information using pairs of keynames and associated values.
+Service templates define directed graphs that consist of *node templates* and *requirements*.
+Node templates specify a node type used for the template and then add additional information using pairs of keynames and associated values.
 Service templates may include other templates as well such as relationship templates, groups, policies etc.